People

 University Lecturer of Environmental Pedagogy | Faculty of Education and Culture | Tampere University

-Current research projects: Challenging the Climate Crisis: Children’s Agency to Tackle Policy Underpinned by Learning for Transformation (CCC-CATAPULT), The civic potential of climate mobility (HUMANE–CLIMATE)
+Current and recent research projects: Scouts as contributors to citizen science (SPRKA 2023), Scouts and school children as contributors to citizen science (SPARKA2 2024), Challenging the Climate Crisis: Children’s Agency to Tackle Policy Underpinned by Learning for Transformation (CCC-CATAPULT), The civic potential of climate mobility (HUMANE–CLIMATE)

 Inkeri Rissanen